-A 33-year-old member asked:
+A 24-year-old member asked:

-is hepatitis a infection associated with liver cancer?
+Is hepatitis a infection associated with liver cancer?

 No: Hepatitis a causes acute inflammation of the liver, with the disease processes lasting for a few weeks.
 Chronic inflammation of the liver increases the likelihood of cancer.
 Less than 3% of infected individuals may experience liver failure.
 However, once infected with hep a, the patient is immune for life, someone infected with hep a is more likely to experience liver failure than liver cancer.

 Last updated Mar 22, 2020

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 24/7 visits - just $39!

 50% off with $15/month membership

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.